¡Hola! Meet Our Team

 At the end of each calendar year, the 3 recipe contest finalists who receive the most votes will be entered to win that year’s The Familia Kitchen Cooking Our Way Home Grand Prize.
 You and everyone in our Familia Kitchen community will be invited to vote for the year’s número 1 contest recipe.
 The winner is awarded a prize trip to their Latino homeland.
 The Grand Prize includes: flight + 2 nights’ hotel + 1 delicioso meal at a great local restaurant there.

 Every recipe and food story shared by our community of homecooks and published here at Familia Kitchen celebrates our deep respeto for abuela cooking.
-These are the loved Latino dishes passed down generación to generación, simplified and perfected over time to become family favorites.
+These are the loved Latino dishes passed down generación to generación, simplified and perfected over time to become family-famous favorites.

 Familia Kitchen is advised by our Council of Abuelas on Latino culinary traditions and best practices.
 Our abuelas review recetas and advise us as we cook and write about each of our 20 Latino destinations, making sure that we only share dishes, preparations and ingredients that are authentic, trusted and delicioso.